Fred Rose (politician): Electoral career

 He was a candidate for the Communist Party of Canada in the working-class riding of Cartier, in the Montreal area in the 1935 federal election, coming in second with 16.28% of the votes.
 He ran in the 1936 Quebec general election in the riding of Montréal–Saint-Louis for the Communist Party of Quebec and came in third, at 16.8%.

 In the early stages of World War II, the Communist Party of Canada was formally banned, and many of its leaders interned by the Padlock Law.
 After a major public campaign, the party was legally reorganized as the Labor-Progressive Party.

 Rose ran as a Labor-Progressive candidate in a 1943 by-election in the federal riding of Cartier.
 He won with 30% of the vote in a tight four-way race, beating David Lewis of the social democratic Co-operative Commonwealth Federation (CCF) and two others.
 He was the first, and, as of 2025, remains the only, Communist Party MP elected in Canada.

 Rose was re-elected in the 1945 election with 40% of the vote.
 Most of the riding's immigrant Jewish population voted for Rose, who benefitted from the perception that the Soviet Union was the main hope for saving Europe's Jews from Hitler.
 Rose's main rival, Paul Massé, of the antiwar Bloc Populaire, who came second, was supported by most French-Canadians.
+Rose was also endorsed by American actor and Communist activist Paul Robeson.

 As a Member of Parliament, Rose proposed the first federal medicare legislation and the first anti-hate legislation.